cs432-websci-fall20/hw2-archiving-DesmondChambers/report.md

 Then click on the "URLs" tab and choose "All URLs" from the dropdown menu.
 How many URLs were archived in the WARC file?
 How does this compare to the number of Pages?

+After uploading the warc file to replayweb.page 1009 webpages were archived.
+This was 10 times the number of webpages.
+This is a lot more than I expected.
+After going through the drop-down menu.
+I discovered that not only the HTML files were archived, but many other file types such as images, javascript, JSON, audio/video, CSS, fonts, PDF, plaintext, and DASH/HLS were also archived as well.

 Create a bar chart showing the number of URLs in the WARC file for each of the file types in the dropdown menu.

 *Which file type had the most URLs?
 Were you surprised by this?*

+Images, JSON, and Javascript all had over 100 files.
+Javascript had the most with 179 files.
+I was surprised that there were this many files.
+Internet speed is at present relatively fast, so a website can host a lot of data.
+Nevertheless, I was still pretty surprised by the number of archived files.

+HTML 46,
+images 169,
+javascript 179,
+JSON 27,
+audio/video 16,
+CSS 106,
+fonts 38,
+PDF 0,
+plaintext 16,
+DASH/HLS 10

 ## Submission